 Warehouses typically have a wide variety of traffic.
 That warehouse traffic can include forklifts and pedestrians.
 It may also include large tractor-trailer rigs, pickup trucks, and cars.
 It may even include bicycles, “gators,” and golf carts.
 With this varied mix of traffic, warehouse traffic safety becomes a critical issue.

-Warehouse Traffic Safety Hierarchy
+Hierarchy of Warehouse Traffic Safety